 Because your body on that tree or earth.

 I love this poem.
-I guess that it's better if you know what the Aboriginal accent sounds like – it sure as hell isn't the same as straight Australian – but the imagery is simple and powerful.
+It probably sounds better if you know what the Aboriginal accent sounds like – it sure isn't the same as straight Australian – but the imagery is simple and powerful, whatever the accent.

-Perhaps I like it because one of the most delightful pleasures in life is sitting under a tree, shaded from the boiling sun by protective branches while you read a book, have a picnic or just watch the world float past.
-Or perhaps I like it because it sums up Australia to me – it's a deeply spiritual place, whatever the tourist images depict.
+Perhaps I like it because one of the most delightful pleasures in life is sitting under a tree, shaded from the boiling sun by protective branches while you watch the world float past.
+Or perhaps I like it because it sums up Australia to me; it's a deeply spiritual place, behind the tourist façade, and that's probably why I like it so much.
+Australia is like Bill Neidjie's tree: you cut him a little bit, and you got water coming out, because beneath the surface, this country's alive...

-1 To tell the truth, I rather enjoy the Australian obsession with size: biggest, smallest, furthest, best...
-Aussie law doesn't prevent advertisers from saying things like 'the best pizza in Australia' or 'the funniest show on earth'.
-I swear I've never seen so many places claiming to be the 'best eating place in the world', and this in a country where a test on doner kebabs showed that one in four are likely to make you ill.
-Still, the hospitals are probably the best in the world, so it all fits together...
+1 To tell the truth, I rather enjoy the Australian obsession with size: out here it's all about the biggest, the smallest, the furthest, the best.
+Aussie law doesn't prevent advertisers from saying things like 'the best pizza in Australia' or 'the funniest show on earth' – I swear I've never seen so many places claiming to be the 'best eating place in the world', and this in a country where a test on doner kebabs showed that one in four are likely to make you ill.
+Still, the hospitals are probably the best in the world, so I guess it all fits together...